August 15-22, 2017 (arrive August 14, depart August 23)

 There are two levels of enrollment including Participants and Auditors.
 Enrollment for the Participant level is highly selective and limited to ensure ideal faculty/student ratio.
 See below for more details:

 A select number of advanced players will be selected into the Partner level.
-This intensive program entitles participants to two lessons with TCTR Faculty members as well as a performance in both Faculty masterclasses as well as at least one Guest Artist masterclass.
-Partners will also perform a solo work on the "Collage" Concert and will be placed in a chamber group that will also perform.
+This intensive program entitles participants to two lessons with TCTR Faculty members as well as a performance in two Faculty masterclasses as well as at least one Guest Artist masterclass.
+Partners will also have an opportunity to perform a solo work on the "Collage" Concert and will be placed in a chamber group that will also perform.
 A limited number of lessons with Guest Artists will be made available.
 Partners will perform in the Anthony P. Hopkins Memorial Trombone Choir which will perform the final afternoon.
 Partner tuition is $650 with free housing included.
 Limited scholarships will be available!

 Anyone with an interest watching and attending any master classes, coachings or rehearsals can as an auditor.
 Whether you are a trombonist of any level, teacher, parent or simply love the trombone, you are welcome to observe.
 Auditors do not need to submit an application or audition recording.
 Simply register for prior to the day(s) you plan to audit by contacting email@example.com.
 Daily rates for Auditors will be $35/day or $25/day for 3 days or more.